platformsh/platformsh-docs/docs/src/guides/django/deploy/next-steps.md

 ## Local development

-Once Django has been deployed on Platform.sh, you'll need to set up a local development environment to beging making revisions.
+Once Django has been deployed on Platform.sh, you need to set up a local development environment to begin making revisions.
 Below are a few of the available guides to get you and the rest of your team started:

 Consult the [Django local development guides](/guides/django/local) for more information.